aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/AIMMS Presolver/NonlinPres_-_LinearPresolve.rst

-After calling the Presolver AIMMS will pass the presolved model to the solver.
+After calling the Presolver, AIMMS will pass the presolved model to the solver.
 A solution obtained from the solver is translated back to the original model but in general sensitivity and basis information will not be complete.